Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 But you might not want to test it with real traffic or with only one protocol.
 So, the best and most practical way is to use a network traffic generator and stress testing tool for either WAN or LAN bandwidth.
 These tools allow crafting packets in different protocols, size, use a % of bandwidth, etc.

-Here's the Best Network Traffic Generators & Stress Testing Tools:
+The Best Network Traffic Generators & Stress Testing Tools:

 What should you look for in network traffic generator tools?